 History of Local Law 11

 The program is now formally known as the Facade Inspection Safety Program (FISP) and is codified in NYC Building Code Β§28-302.
 It has been amended multiple times since 1998, with each cycle introducing stricter requirements.
-Cycle 9 (2020β2025) introduced enhanced requirements for terra cotta inspection, drone use, and digital filing.
+Recent program updates have expanded expectations around terra cotta review, digital filing, and the permitted use of technology such as drone imagery.

 Who Must Comply